prototypefund/fairtronics.org/README.md

 `npm run start` will start a development server

+`npm run css-watch` will build css when sass files are changed

 `npm run build` will build the static site from the files in `src`.
 Output is placed in `public`.